 When delegating tasks to a colleague, GPs are still responsible for the overall care and management of patients.

-If you're implementing an upskilling system in your practice, contact the MDU to ensure you have the appropriate indemnity.
+If you're implementing an upskilling system in your practice, contact us to ensure you have the appropriate indemnity.
 We can also advise on the relevant medico-legal implications.

-This guidance was correct at publication 31/10/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 13/09/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.